Hrutuja182/TBO_Frontend_TASK/README.md

 I choose following tools:
 1.React (with TypeScript): It’s a powerful and flexible UI library that allows me to break down the UI into manageable components.
 TypeScript helps catch bugs early and improves code clarity — especially useful when working with APIs.

-2.Vite: For its incredibly fast development server and build performance.
+2.Vite: For its very fast development server and build performance.
 It makes setup and iterations smooth and quick — a perfect fit for time-limited projects.

 3.Tailwind CSS: A utility-first CSS framework that helps build responsive and consistent designs without writing too much custom CSS.
 It makes prototyping and styling much faster.